Everwood: Season 3

 Andy treats a patient, John Hayes, who has serious incapacitation caused by a stroke.
 Andy finds himself drawn to John's wife Amanda, which they at first resist but eventually succumb to temptation.
 Andy's guilt leads to an ulcer.
 Andy gets John admitted into a cutting-edge treatment program out of town and they resume the affair.
 John's recovery is miraculous and Amanda returns to her husband.

-Ephram is granted an interview with The Juilliard School in New York City, where he runs into Madison.
+Ephram is granted an audition with the Juilliard School in New York City, where he runs into Madison.
 Andy, who accompanied Ephram, tries to patch things up with Madison and encourages her to tell Ephram about the pregnancy.
 She invites Ephram for coffee and tells him about the pregnancy and that the baby has been adopted by a couple in Marin, California.
 She conceals Andy's role in her keeping it secret and leaving, but when Andy learns what Madison has said, he confesses to Ephram.
 Ephram is livid and bails on his audition to punish Andy for prioritizing his piano playing over his relationship with Madison.
 Back in Everwood, Ephram tells Amy, who reluctantly agrees to help Ephram locate the baby and the adoptive parents, but the two soon argue about it and break up.

 Rose is diagnosed with a cancerous tumor on her spine and must undergo chemotherapy, which proves to be initially unsuccessful.
 With some reluctance, Andy agrees to do the surgery to remove the tumor.
 Harold is incensed until the operation appears to be a success, and Rose slowly recovers.

-Ephram, still mad at his father, skips graduation and sells his piano to buy a ticket to London and go backpacking around Europe.
+Ephram, still angry with his father, skips graduation and sells his piano to buy a ticket to London and go backpacking around Europe.
 Amy graduates from high school and gets into Princeton University.

 Jake agrees to give up his LA lifestyle, and settle down with Nina.
 They start a restaurant together, in the diner where Nina used to waitress.

 Hannah gets a boyfriend for the first time, but breaks up with him because she is still attracted to Bright, who decides to commit to a romantic relationship with her.
 Amy decides to defer her first semester at Princeton, so that she can help take care of her mother while she convalesces.
 With Ephram in Europe and Nina living with Jake, Andy considers accepting a job offer in Chicago and moving on, but Harold and others persuade him to stay in Everwood.
 He tells Nina that he still loves her.